 Exercises – Short Day#

-Exercise 1: Repetition Exercise about Negation#
+Exercise 1: Revision Exercise on Negation#

-Consider again the logical propositions \(u\), \(v\), and \(w\) from Exercise 1 on Long Day.
+Consider again the logical propositions \(u\), \(v\) and \(w\) from Exercise 1 on Long Day.

 Question a#

-Write out the truth tables for \(\neg u\), \(\neg v\), and \(\neg w\).
+Write out the truth tables for \(\neg u\), \(\neg v\) and \(\neg w\).

 Hint